 We spoke to Mike in line at China Café who said he comes here often for the house fried rice and wonton soup.
 “They have the fastest, most filling, and cheap Chinese in the area.
 You get more for your money.”
 The same can be said for the rest of the restaurants at GCM.

-On the day we visited our chose to dine at Sticky Rice, a Thai restaurant here at Grand Central Market.
+On the day we visited we chose to dine at Sticky Rice, a Thai restaurant here at Grand Central Market.
 I opted to try the beef Penang curry with jasmine rice and was blown away by the delightful complexity of the dish.
 It was flavorful, with just the right amount of salt, spice, and a hint of sweetness.

 Local architect Mark Schoeman recommended the DTLA Cheese Shop as did LA Metro’s Amalia Merino.

 If you’re looking for spices, nuts, canned food, candy, produce, seafood, flowers, beer, meat, jewelry, liquor, a deli, fresh juice, or even just a plain old cup of coffee the Grand Central Market has you covered.
 If you are looking for a place to sit down and have a beer and/or seafood try The Oyster Gourmet.

 If you are looking for some out of this world ice cream, hop over to Mcconnell’s Fine Ice Cream.